mubanjs/muban-storybook/packages/muban-storybook/README.md

    or on a more global level to disable it for more or all stories.

 4. `parameters.server.fetchStoryHtml` – A custom function to do a fetch request that fetches the HTML from the server.
-The default function puts everything as GET parameters, but you might want something more custom to your server, like JSON encoding or a POST request.
+The default function puts everything as a JSON encoded string inside the `templateData` query parameter,
+5. but you might want something more custom to your server, a POST request.

     ```ts
     export const parameters = {